Ensemble estimators#

 pivot time series.

-By default, ProximityForestClassifier
+By default, ProximityForestClassifier uses the

 distance measures suggested in the original paper [1].
 Using these